 CORE STRATEGIES SERVICES/PROGRAMS/ ACTION STEPS RESPONSIBLE PARTY PROGRESS UPDATE OUTCOME/ BENCHMARK G4-1.
 Recruit and retain an external evaluator for the project who will develop an evaluation plan and timeline to ensure compliance with Federal evaluation requirements.
 Tailor the required evaluation system to meet the needs of Nevada.
 Recruit external evaluation team.
 External evaluators collaborate with SAMHSA and National Evaluation Team to adapt the evaluation to meet local evaluation needs.
 Provide NOMs and CMHI training to WIN and some contracted providers.
 Pilot test data entry portals.
-Year Two Plans Client level data collection will begin in accordance with national level requirements.
-Year Three Plans Integrate findings from Year Two in to Year Three activities DCFS Management, immediate External evaluation team 6-8/2016: External evaluator contract process and evaluation planning began.
+Collect and enter data according to SAMHSA guidelines Client level data collection will begin in accordance with national level requirements.
+Year Three Plans Integrate findings from Year Two in to Year Three activities Revise NOMS and CMHI instruments to simplify data collection, improve data quality, and integrate more state-specific measures Implement new procedures to improve interview rates DCFS Management, immediate External evaluation team 6-8/2016: External evaluator contract process and evaluation planning began.
 7/2016-present: Pilot test data collection systems.
 12/2016: Client level data collection systems are established and WIN providers have been trained.
 6/2017: Training efforts on data collection continues.
 6/2017: Data collection has begun with efforts underway to clean and refine the data.
 6/2017: Preparations are in place to develop an updated evaluation plan as directed by SAMHSA.
-External evaluator hired
+11/2017: NOMS and CMHI revisions complete.
+NOMS and national evaluation (CHMI) data collected and entered according to federal deadlines.
+100% of NOMS / CMHI baselines completed as interviews (SAMHSA expectation) 80% of NOMS / CMHI follow-up interviews (SAMHSA expectation)

+11-6/2018: WIN and other appropriate providers trained on new data collection instruments and procedures.
+1-6/2018: New procedures to improve interview rates implemented.
+Follow-up interview rates increased.
 G4-2.
 Create an internal evaluation system that develops a system of accountability that monitors the implementation of the policy that ties SOC practice to public funding reimbursement.
-Year Two Plans Develop process evaluation plan and procedures.
+Pear Two Plans Develop process evaluation plan and procedures.
 Develop process for updating readiness and gap analysis reports.
 Readiness assessment will be updated in December 2017.
 Develop system level assessment of SOC principles (Are the values being integrated?)
 Develop process for measuring fidelity.
 Develop a process to compare services provided to the need and demand for services.
+Year Three Plans Assess discharge rates and reasons for discharge from high fidelity wraparound.
+Re-administer SOC Rating tool to determine changes in SOC the implementation of SOC principles and values.
 External evaluation team 1/2017: Data collection for NOMS and CMHI began.
 3/2017: SOC and Evaluation team developing a format for a new quarterly report system that identifies numbers served and system activities (NOMs, CMHI, Training, Assessment Centers, Certified CANs providers, etc.).
 3/2017: Evaluation team working with SOC staff to design a system level assessment for the SOC principles.
 3/2017: Developing a process for disseminating and collecting data according to the SOC "Rating Tool" for measuring implementation.
-Will gather information on the availability of specific services and categories from the Gaps Analysis.
-6/2017: Beth Stroel is providing technical assistance to develop and implement the SOC Rating Tool to assess the initial implementation efforts of the SOC. -- -- -------------------------- --
+Will gather information on the availability of specific services and categories from the Gaps